optik678/openhab1-addons/bundles/binding/org.openhab.binding.gpio/README.md

 When `activelow` is set to `no` (or omitted) the pins behaves normally: output pins will be set `high` on `ON` command and `low` on `OFF`, input pins will generate `OPEN` event when they are `high` and `CLOSED` when are `low`.
 However, if `activelow` is set to `yes` the logic is inverted: when `ON` command is sent to output pin it will be set to `low`, on `OFF` command - to `high`.
 Input pins will generate `OPEN` event when they are `low` and `CLOSED` event on `high`.

 `initialValue` is the state of the pin which is set during initialization.
-It is applicable only for oputput pins (item Switch) and can be HIGH or LOW.
+It is applicable only for output pins (item Switch) and can be HIGH or LOW.

 The "force" option can be used to forcefully get hold of the configured pin even if it is currently in use, so it automatically gets unexported and exported again.